Subh1989/SteerleanSubmission/README.md

 4. Peform "mvn compile" to compile the java source classes of the maven project.

 5. Peform "mvn test" to run the scripts.

+6. To check the report, please navigate to the path "/target/surefire-reports/karate-tags.html"